The Shift – Individuals and Allies

 What are the learning outcomes?

-• Learning intervention tools
+• Learn intervention tools

-• Building skills through engaging in scenarios
+• Build skills through engaging in scenarios

-With the support from our growing number of industry spokespeople who have taken the 3-day train-the-trainer, BCCWITT has the capacity to schedule 2-hour BMTAB workshops virtually or in-person.
 Please contact us at info@bccwitt.ca for more information or to book a 2-hour workshop.

 “I would encourage every man to take this program, it’s an impactful and life altering experience.
 We all like to think that we’re good guys.
 But standing by and watching what’s going on, after the layers get peeled back – we realize, it’s not good enough.
 We have a responsibility to fix it.”